About UFD2 Decrypter

 Facebook may add a postfix to the end of the password.
 The postfix may be, i.e: X7saH00

-So the whole string will be: DLonGraabc123456X7saH00 - Hey, do not try with your password, this is an example only.
+So the whole string could be: DLonGraabc123456X7saH00 - do not try those prefix or postfix with your password, because this is for instance only.

 UFD2x2 = ufd2(ufd2(Password-With-Salt))

 So the original password abc123456 from above example, after being encrypted, twice, will be:

 Facebook even encrypts the password for 3 times.